jmajety-dev/jmajety-dev/README.md

 # 👋 Hi, My name is Jitesh Majety

-**Software Developer** with over 3 years of experience in **Software Development**, **Cloud Engineering**, and **Data Engineering**.
+**Software Developer** with over 3 years of experience in **Software Development**, **Data Science**, and **Data Engineering**.
 I am passionate about solving complex problems and building scalable applications in Big Data and Machine Learning.
 I recently graduated from the University of Maryland, College Park - Masters in Software Engineering.

 ---